Like any other metropolis, Black Rock City has essential infrastructure and community services.

 Burning Man Project is a nonprofit organization dedicated to encouraging civic participation, creative self-expression and collaboration.
 It does so by supporting and nurturing Burners around the world who want to engage in a host of initiatives and projects inspired by the 10 Principles.
 To learn more about Burning Man Project, Burners Without Borders, Black Rock Labs, and the Burning Man Regional Network, or to get involved with year-round and worldwide efforts, visit Everywhere/ARTery Pavilion near 6:20 on the Esplanade and/or burningman.org.

 Volunteering is a great way to step up your participation, and there are ample opportunities to get involved.
-Visit the V-Spot in the Center Camp Portal to learn more.
+Visit the V-Spots in the Center Camp Portal or in the 3:00 and 9:00 B plazas to learn more.

 Press & Media